What is Yoga Therapy?

 Yoga As Medicine

-Immerse yourself in the art and science of yoga therapy with Dr. Timothy McCall, the bestselling author of Yoga as Medicine (Bantam) as well as co-editor of the just-released medical textbook on yoga therapy, The Principle and Practice of Yoga in Health Care (Handspring Publishing).
-Yoga As Medicine (YAM) Level 1 is the foundational course, and a prerequisite for all Level 2 YAM Seminars, including The Ayurveda of Yoga Therapy, and Yoga Therapy for the Nervous System.
+Immerse yourself in the art and science of yoga therapy with Dr. Timothy McCall, the bestselling author of Yoga as Medicine (Bantam), medical editor of Yoga Journal, as well as co-editor of the only professional-level medical textbook on yoga therapy, The Principle and Practice of Yoga in Health Care (Handspring Publishing).
+Yoga As Medicine (YAM) Level 1 is the foundational course, and is strongly recommended, though no longer required, to take anyl Level 2 YAM Seminars, including The Ayurveda of Yoga Therapy, and Yoga Therapy for the Nervous System (coming in May 2018).

 YAM Level 1 and the four YAM Level 2's are five-day, hands-on, roll-up-your-sleeves workshops using a personalized therapeutic approach based on a holistic assessment of function on all levels of body, mind and spirit.
 YAM uses the full palette of yogic tools including asana, pranayama, and meditation, as well as dietary and lifestyle advice.